An algorithm for canonical forms of finite subsets of $\mathbb{Z}^d$ up to affinities: acknowledgements

 I would like to thank my father Maurizio Paolini for having introduced me to the problem and for his valuable suggestions.
-I would also like to thank Luca Ghidelli for the useful discussions and for his careful reading of this paper.
-Finally, I would like to thank professors Patrizia Gianni, Carlo Traverso and Giovanni Gaiffi for their advice.
+I would also like to thank Luca Ghidelli for the useful discussions and for having carefully read this paper.
+Then I would like to thank professors Patrizia Gianni, Carlo Traverso and Giovanni Gaiffi for their advice.
+Finally I thank the referees, for the thorough revisions and for pointing out interesting references and connections.